kc3-lang/kc3/README.md

      test/test_runner
    - use shipped `runj` to call test_runner in parallel
    - removed ugly `sleep 2` that slowed each ikc3 test
-   - all tests suites run in under 30 seconds now
+   - all tests suites run in under 30 seconds now compared to more than 5 minutes before

 ## Discord invite